LinkedIn Recommendation Widget for Websites - Poper

 LinkedIn Profile Badge versus a real LinkedIn recommendation widget: why they are not the same thing

 LinkedIn provides an official free Profile Badge that personal brand site owners can embed, and many beginner consultants assume it covers the recommendation use case.
 It does not.
 The LinkedIn Profile Badge is a static visual link that displays your profile name, headline, profile photo, and a Connect on LinkedIn call-to-action.
 Clicking the badge opens your full LinkedIn profile in a new tab, where the visitor can read recommendations on LinkedIn itself.
 The badge does not display recommendations on the personal brand site.
-The conversion difference between the badge approach and a true embedded recommendation widget is significant: the badge requires the visitor to leave the personal brand site and open LinkedIn (where they will inevitably see other consultants in the right-rail recommendations and may never return), while a real recommendation widget keeps the prospect on your site reading endorsements in your design context.
+The difference between the badge approach and a true embedded recommendation widget is significant: the badge requires the visitor to leave the personal brand site and open LinkedIn (where they will inevitably see other consultants in the right-rail recommendations and may never return), while a real recommendation widget keeps the prospect on your site reading recommendations in your design context.
 For consulting sites, freelance portfolios, and agency about pages, the real recommendation widget is the correct tool.
-The Profile Badge is a complementary asset for the footer or contact page, but it is not a substitute for embedded recommendations on the homepage above the fold.
-Poper supports both: the LinkedIn-blue logo per recommendation card and the optional Profile Badge link in the footer, so you get authentic LinkedIn attribution in two places without forcing the visitor off the site to read the actual endorsements.
+The Profile Badge is a complementary asset for the footer or contact page, but it is not a substitute for embedded recommendations on the homepage.
+The Poper widget shows the actual recommendation text on your own site, with each card carrying the LinkedIn mark, the recommender's photo, and their headline, so visitors read the recommendations without being sent off your site.

 03